The Drifters: Post-Atlantic career

 Fredericks, Lewis, and Price all left in 1983 and were replaced by the returning Johnny Moore, Joe Blunt, and Clyde Brown.
 In 1986, the group split up, and a new lineup was constructed by Treadwell, consisting of new member Jonah Ellis and former members Ray Lewis, Billy Lewis, and Louis Price.
 During the next year, more former members came in as replacements, making the group Moore, Billy and Ray Lewis, and Gene Jenkins (replaced shortly after by George Chandler, then John Thurston).
 Ray Lewis was out in 1988 and was replaced by Joe Cofie.
 In 1989, Billy Lewis left and was replaced by the returning George Chandler, then Tony Jackson, Keith John, and Peter Lamarr in 1990.

-Thurston was out at the end of the year and was replaced by Roy Hemmings.
+Thurston was out at the end of the year and was replaced by Roy Hemmings (formerly of J.A.L.N.
+Band).
 Patrick Alan was in for Peter Lamarr briefly before Lamarr left in 1991 and was permanently replaced by Rohan Delano Turney.
 Johnny Stewart joined the group in 1963 and left in 1993 in Las Vegas.
-He joined The Platters and continued his singing career.
+He joined the Platters and continued his singing career.
 This lineup lasted until 1996, when Cofie was out and Jason Leigh was in.
 Leigh was replaced after two years by the returning Lamarr.
 Leigh returned on the next tour and Lamarr was replaced by the returning Patrick Alan.

 On December 30, 1998, the group's longest-serving member, Johnny Moore, died in London.
 Patrick Alan returned to the group, keeping it a quartet.

 In 2001, Faye Treadwell left the United Kingdom and apparently abandoned the Treadwell Drifters franchise, although in January 2000, a US court had overturned a 1999 jury verdict declaring that it was abandoned.
 Two members of her company, Mark Lundquist and Phil Lunderman, started a new management company, Drifters UK Limited, to run the group.
 Their new duties included stopping a trademark by a UK group calling themselves American Drifters.
 Lamarr left again in 2003 and was replaced by Victor Bynoe.
 Hemmings left in 2004 and was replaced by Peter Lamarr.
 The group's lineup as of 2007 was Peter Lamarr, Rohan Delano Turney, Patrick Alan, and Victor Bynoe.
 On June 20, 2007, this lineup performed at Prime Minister Tony Blair's Farewell Party in London.
-In 2008 Tina Treadwell won her case in a UK court establishing her ownership of the Treadwell Drifters franchise, so this lineup lost the right to use the Drifters name.
+In 2008, Faye Treadwell's daughter, Tina Treadwell, won a case in a UK court establishing her ownership of the Treadwell Drifters franchise, so this lineup lost the right to use the Drifters name.